rodrigocelmer/rodrigocelmer/README.md

 🤖 I have more than six years of experience in writing firmware for microprocessors, using the C language

-👨‍💼 Former firmware developer at [@raksagro](https://raks.com.br/)
+👨‍💼 Techical Support Engineer at SAP Ariba

+🤓 Technical skills:
+  - HTML, CSS,
+  - JS/Node/TS
+  - React
+  - API

 🌱 I'm currently learning:
-  - HTML
-  - CSS
-  - JavaScript
+  - Database management

 🔭 I intend to learn later this year:
-  - Back-End
-  - Database management
   - Software quality

 🍺 During my free time I like to go to the gym, watch a nice movie and have a beer or two with friends